olanamramoj2/sublime/README.md

 This code creates the Installed Packages folder for you (if necessary), and then downloads the Package Control.sublime-package into it.
 The download will be done over HTTP instead of HTTPS due to Python standard library limitations, however the file will be validated using SHA-256.

-HOME
-ABOUT
-WORKS
-BLOG
-CONTACT
-EN
-TR
-33 ESSENTIAL SUBLIME TEXT PLUGINS FOR ALL DEVELOPERS Also video previews, tips and tricks for Sublime Text Packages
+ESSENTIAL SUBLIME TEXT PLUGINS FOR ALL DEVELOPERS
+Also video previews, tips and tricks for Sublime Text Packages

-14 OCTOBER 2015

 SUBLIME TEXT
 Introduction